xanderex-sid/Fundamentals_Of_Machine_Learning/Makemore/README.md

 * <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/blob/main/Makemore/Makemore_Initialization%2C_Activation%2CGradients%26BatchNorm.ipynb">Initialization, Activation, Gradients & Batch Normalization</a> : (Part1) In this we have talked about how should we initialize our parameters so to get better results from the model.

+* <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/blob/main/Makemore/Creating_MLP_using_Pytorch.ipynb">Batch Normalization And Diagnostic Tools Using Pytorch</a> : (Part2) In this we have code our model with `Batch Normalization using Pytorch`.
+We have also seen some `diagnostic tools` to analyze our model productively.

 --------------------------------------------------------------------------------------------------------------------------------------------
 Siddharth Mishra.